Wisconsin kayaker accused of faking his own drowning is alive in Europe, officials say

 Through a digital forensic analysis, investigators found that Borgwardt replaced the hard drive on his laptop and cleared his browser history on the day of his disappearance, Podoll said.

-The FBI, Department of Homeland Security and the Wisconsin Department of Criminal Investigations are assisting investigators, Vande Kolk said.
+The FBI, Department of Homeland Security and the Wisconsin Department of Criminal Investigations are assisting investigators, the sheriff said.

 Though the county will seek restitution for the taxpayer-funded search efforts, that does not include the thousands of dollars spent by the nonprofit Bruce’s Legacy, which helped in the dive search.

-Note: Correction: An earlier version of this story misidentified the official who spoke during Thursday’s news conference.
-It was Sheriff Mark Podoll.